Green-Software-Foundation/if/src/builtins/csv-lookup/README.md

 - `filepath` - path to a csv file, either on the local filesystem or on the internet
 - `query` - an array of key/value pairs where the key is a column name in the target csv and the value is a parameter from inputs
 - `output` - the columns to grab data from and add to output data - should support wildcard or multiple values.
-Here are few samples for supported values: `"*"`, `"tdp"`, `["processor-name": "processor-model-id"]`, `[["processor-name", "processor-model-id"],["tdp","thermal-design-power"]]`
+Here are few samples showing valid formats: `"*"`, `"tdp"`, `["processor-name": "processor-model-id"]`, `[["processor-name", "processor-model-id"],["tdp","thermal-design-power"]]`

 ### Inputs

-There are not strict requirements on input for this plugin.
-However make sure that `query` parameters should be present in input.
+There are no strict requirements on input for this plugin because they depend upon the contents of the target CSV and your input data at the time the CSV lookup is invoked.
+Please make sure you are requesting data from columns that exist int he target csv file and that your query values are available in your `input` data.

 ## Returns

-The input data and additional csv content.
+The input data appended with the requested csv content.

 ## Plugin logic